Ochsner Student Research Hub

 UQ-Ochsner students have a unique opportunity to take advantage of the rich research environment at both The University of Queensland (UQ) and the Ochsner Clinical School (OCS) in New Orleans.

-The Ochsner Student Research Hub is designed to allow Ochsner students in Phase 1 to connect with OCS research supervisors to help identify an area of interest or a project that can be ready to start when you arrive in New Orleans for Phase 2.
+The Ochsner Student Research Hub is designed to allow Ochsner students in MD Years 1 and 2 to connect with potential OCS research supervisors to help identify an area of interest or a project that can be ready to start when you arrive in New Orleans for MD Years 3 and 4.

 Please remember your priorities: While you are encouraged to pursue research during your medical program, the priorities in MD Years 1 and 2 must be about preparation for the USMLE Step One and maintaining successful progression in the MD Program.

-This Hub is meant to give you a head start on getting involved in one of many research opportunities available during MD Years 3 and 4 at the OCS in New Orleans.
+This Hub is meant to give you an advantage on getting involved in one of many research opportunities available during MD Years 3 and 4 at the OCS in New Orleans.

 In order for you to make the most efficient and informed choices regarding your research options, please read FAQs below specifically for UQ-Ochsner students interested in research.